Best Film for the Canon EOS 750

 - Pharmacy or Big Box Store

-A 100' bulk roll will fill typically around 18 canisters of film with 36 frames each.
-Look forward to savings of 20-30% based on the film you purchase.
+A 100’ roll of film should fill around 18 rolls of film containing 36 frames.
+Based on the film you will probably save 20%-30%.

-Keep in mind that you are going to be limited to 100-foot rolls of black & white film.
-This is due to black and white film is easier and less expensive to process at home.
+Keep in mind that you’re only going to be able to get 100’ rolls of black and white film.
+This is because black and white film is a lot easier and more affordable to process at home.

-Black & white film is significantly less difficult to develop.
-Developer temperature and time are not as imperative to do correctly with black & white film as time and temperatures are for transparency or color negative.
+Black and white film is significantly easier to develop yourself.
+Temperature and time are both not as important to do correctly with black and white film as they are for transparency or color negative.